Deprecated

 The SENSIBLE category outlaws certain Protobuf features that you should never use in modern Protobuf development.
 It includes these rules:

-• ENUM_NO_ALLOW_ALIAS checks that enums do not have the allow_alias option set.
+• ENUM_NO_ALLOW_ALIAS checks that enums don't have the allow_alias option set.

-• FIELD_NO_DESCRIPTOR checks that field names are not name capitalization of "descriptor" with any number of prefix or suffix underscores.
+• FIELD_NO_DESCRIPTOR checks that field names aren't name capitalization of "descriptor" with any number of prefix or suffix underscores.

 • PACKAGE_DEFINED checks that all files with have a package defined.